dpgil/connections-solver/README.md

 Run the simulator with `--debug` for comparisons between the puzzle answer and the model output.

+Run the simulator with `--parallel` to parallelize puzzle solving.
+Note: some ML libraries don't work well with parallelism so this may actually slow down execution.

 To implement a new model, implement a function that takes a list of 16 words and outputs a `List[List[str]]`, which is the list of groups for the attempted solution where each group contains 4 words.